cline/cline/README.md

 ## Contributing

 To contribute to the project, start by exploring [open issues](https://github.com/cline/cline/issues) or checking our [feature request board](https://github.com/cline/cline/discussions/categories/feature-requests?discussions_q=is%3Aopen+category%3A%22Feature+Requests%22+sort%3Atop).
 We'd also love to have you join our [Discord](https://discord.gg/cline) to share ideas and connect with other contributors.
+If you're interested in joining the team, check out our [careers page](https://cline.bot/join-us)!

 <details>
 <summary>Local Development Instructions</summary>